CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=MS, answer=[3,5]

-Which statements correctly describe the `foreach` construct on line 5 of `student.php`?
+Which statements correctly describe the `foreach` construct on line 5 of `Student.php`?

 - It removes all the elements in `$stmt`.